Santa Clara Island (San Sebastián)

-Santa Clara Island (Spanish: Isla de Santa Clara; Basque: Santa Klara uhartea) is an island located in San Sebastian, Spain, in the middle of the bay of Donostia.
+Santa Clara Island (Spanish: Isla de Santa Clara; Basque: Santa Klara uhartea) is an island located in San Sebastián, Spain, in the middle of the bay of Donostia.
 It is located between the two most important mountains of the city, Urgull and Igueldo.

 It measures 400 m across, and rises to a height of 48 m, with steep sides.
 The island has a small beach which only appears with low tide.
 There is a small bar and a small port.
 Despite the small size of the island, the beach has a lifeguard service because of its popularity in the summer.
-The concrete pier of Santa Clara is served to Donostia by boat, running every 30 minutes.
+The concrete pier of Santa Clara is served by boat from Donostia, running once per hour during working hours depending on the season.
 The island has an uninhabited lighthouse.

 Wildlife and plants

 The island supports a range of exotic species including: